The Windfall Addiction:

 This is the moment before the turn.

-In my mythology, addiction is where the pressure gathers and where transformation wants to break through.
+In my mythology, addiction is where the pressure gathers—exactly where transformation wants to break through.

-It is how we walk through the "breaking" without being broken by it.
+And recovery—real, relational, collective recovery—is how we walk through the breaking without being broken by it.

 We are all in the same meeting.